-To address these symptoms and improve your quality of life, Dr. Gregg A. Vagner can treat tendonitis with conservative physical therapy or, in more severe cases, perform surgery at his practice conveniently located in Austin and Cedar Park, TX.
+To address these symptoms and improve your quality of life, Dr. Gregg A. Vagner, M.D. can treat tendonitis with conservative physical therapy or, in more severe cases, perform surgery at his practice conveniently located in Austin and Cedar Park, TX.

 What treatment options are available for tendonitis?